 Vocabulary is the amount of words your child knows, uses, and understands.
 Successful students know A LOT of them.
 Many parents have been talking to their child since they were in the womb.
 Children with large vocabularies have parents that talk to them, explain the world to them, ask questions and engage with them through life and by reading books.
 They also go places with their parents and witness the world: parks, zoos, museums, restaurants, shopping trips, downtown city, country farms, vacations.

 Children without large vocabularies are those that are not engaged in conversation, are placed in front of televisions and screens for long amounts of time.
-They invited into family conversation regularly and may get corrected way too often when they try to interact.
+They are not invited into family conversation regularly and may get corrected way too often when they try to interact.

 - name of things in the house, yard, neighborhood, park, city, town